madrexler1/Clinic_Analysis_Project/README.md

 Open http://127.0.0.1:8000 — pick a clinic (`DE1001`, `DE1002`, ...), click Generate, review, thumbs up/down + comment.

-> **Bedrock access.** For local dev you need an IAM user or SSO profile with `bedrock:InvokeModelWithResponseStream` on the EU Sonnet 4.6 cross-region profile.
-In production the EC2 instance role provides this — no local creds needed.
+> **Bedrock access.** For local dev we need an IAM user or SSO profile with `bedrock:InvokeModelWithResponseStream` on the EU Sonnet 4.6 cross-region profile.
+In production the EC2 instance role provides this; no local creds needed.
 If Bedrock isn't available, the ingestion + analytics + UI all still work; only report generation will fail.

 ---